Casper Elgaard

 Casper Elgaard (born 5 April 1978) is a Danish auto racing driver.
 He has competed several times in the 24 Hours of Le Mans since 2001, as well as regular drives in the Le Mans Series.
 In 2008 he finished second in the LMP2 class of Le Mans for Team Essex in a Porsche RS Spyder.
 He also won his class at the 2008 1000 km of Monza.
 In 2009 24 Hours of Le Mans Elgaard won the LMP2 class in the Team Essex Porsche Spyder.

-He is five times champion of the Danish Touring Car Championship between 2004 and 2006, and again in the series final season in 2010 as well as in 2014.
+He won the Danish Touring Car Championship between 2004 and 2006, and again in the series final season in 2010.
+Later he won the Danish Thundersport Championship in 2014 and 2015.
 Early racing includes finishing as runner-up in the 1998 Danish Formula Ford series, as well as a drive in German Formula Ford.
 In 1999 he raced in the Formula Renault Euro Cup.

 After competing in the TCR Scandinavia Touring Car Championship in 2019, Elgaard will be driving for his team, Massive Motorsport, which was the first team to enter, in the inaugural TCR Denmark Touring Car Series in 2020.